 There are different materials that can help you when preparing for the renewal test.
 One is by downloading the CPCS Module Specific Factsheets.
 The factsheet is available for free and contains information about specific subject areas from which the questions in the exams are based.
 Before taking the exam, each operator is advised to read the factsheet relevant to his field of expertise.

-If you have booked your CPCS Test online, renewal test is easier when booked online since you have already registered your details.
+If you have booked your CPCS Test online, the renewal test is easier when booked online since you have already registered your details.
 Otherwise, bookings can also be done by phone.

 When booking for the CPCS Renewal Test, provide which module you will take.
 The Module Matcher can help you identify which modules you need to take and pass in order to renew your card.
 The method of payment, address details and the CITB registration number must also be provided.